 Vowel letters look the same in Spanish and English but are named differently and represent very different sounds.
 Therefore, English vowel sounds and their numerous spellings present a challenge to Spanish literate students learning to read English because the one-to-one correspondence between vowel letters and vowel sounds in Spanish does not hold true in English (Peregoy & Boyle, 2000).

 ELLs are already having to learn new vocabulary and for some new sounds that many of their peers already know.
 Formally teaching nonsense words takes away time that could be used for other purposes and can be confusing to ELLs.
 Occasionally having students create a list of words that follow a word pattern and then sorting those words into “read” and “nonsense” words is one way to authentically use nonsense words with ELLs.

 Disclosure: This post contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.

 One fun activity that does have an aspect of nonsense words is to read the book Did You Take the B from my -ook.
 In this book the letter b is removed from words.
 Students can help say the correct word with the b added back in.
 As an extension have them take a familiar story or guided reading book and use sticky notes to cover up a letter at the beginning of the book.
 Then they can share their own version of Did you take the ___ from my book.

 Resources to Teach Phonics to ELLs

-Blends Color by Code- These color by code sheets are differentiated.
-One set has additional pictures and the other only has pictures with the target blend.
-There is also a set of vocabulary sheets either to review beforehand or for students to use as a reference if they are unsure of some of the pictures.
+Color by Code Sheets- These color by code sheets are differentiated.
+One set has additional pictures and the other only has pictures with the target letter or blend.
+There is also a set of vocabulary sheets.
+You can use them either to review beforehand or for students to use as a reference for the pictures.